 The lamps in this collection are simultaneously soft and architectural with their hand-sanded rounded edges and copper stems.
 The extraordinary hues in this ancient salvaged timber are accentuated by the contrasting bright copper boat nails.

-Each lamp is unique, the colour, grain and finish of the wood will vary from lamp to lamp.
-All our lamps are made by hand in our studio in Delgany, Co.
-Wicklow and each comes with a handwritten label describing its provenance.
+Due to the natural materials and handmade nature of these lamps, each is unique and the colour, grain and finish of the wood will vary from lamp to lamp.
+All our lamps are made by hand in our studio in Rathnew, Co.
+Wicklow using time honoured skills and the finest materials.